marcoonroad/twostep/README.md

 let code: string = Twostep.TOTP.code ~secret:secret ();; (* kinda "098123" *)
 ```

-The function above assumes the `SHA-1` hash algorithm, 30 seconds
+The function above assumes the `SHA-1` hash algorithm, `30` seconds
 as timestep/window before refreshed code, `6` digits for output
 number code (padded with zeros on left sometimes) and no clock
-drifts / not-sync time between server and client (that is, no
+drifts / not-sync time between server and client (i.e, no
 30 seconds on the past or on the future).

-To verify one-time codes sent from client-side, use the following
+To verify one-time codes from the client, use the following
-function:
+function below:

 ```ocaml
 let valid: bool = Twostep.TOTP.verify ~secret:secret ~code:code ();;